AndrewEllis93/Print-Tuning-Guide/articles/first_layer_squish.md

     - #### Textured Build Surface
         - **Top Surface**
             - Follow the same guidance as for smooth build surfaces (above).
 You can see hairs/lumps with too much squish, and gaps with not enough squish.
+            - With textured, I find that I sometimes need to use a bit of extra squish to get a good second layer.
+I might choose closer to #4.
             - [![](./images/first_layer_squish/FirstLayer-Squares-Textured.png)](./images/first_layer_squish/FirstLayer-Squares-Textured.png){:target="_blank"}
         - **Bottom Surface**
             - **The lines will not be as visible as on a smooth build surface.**